Tanvirkhan65/Autocad_electrical_2/README.md

             wire numbers
-            wire tagging -> to do -> 1.tag new/un number only (only new wire or un number will be tagged) 2.tag all (in drawing all number will be tagged automatically)
+            wire tagging -> to do -> 1.tag new/un number only (only new wire or un number will be tagged) 2.tag all (in drawing all number will be tagged automatically) wire tag mode -> sequential (by default 1/2/3 like this) line reference (take from line reference)